-To summarize, floors in ED II and COPH are (starting from the lowest): B, G, 1, 2, 3, 5, 6, 8, 9.
+To summarize, floors in ED II and COPH are (starting from the lowest): B, G, 1, 2, 3, 5, 6, 8, 9 and in IDW are 1 and 2.

-The following room numbering system is used in Ed II and COPH.
+The following room numbering system is used in Ed II, COPH, and IDW.

-- 1. The first two characters of the number indicate the building ("E2" in the case of ED II, no letter designations in the case of COPH). - 2.
-The third character indicates the floor. - 3.
+- 1. The first two or three characters of the number indicate the building ("E2" in the case of ED II, no letter designations in the case of COPH or IDW). - 2.
+The third or fourth character indicates the floor and possibly part of the room number. - 3.
 The remaining characters (if alphabetical designators are required) designate the individual rooms on the floor.